 - Use your daily calendar, which can be purchased as a monthly or weekly guide, for appointments and to-do lists.
 There is a telephone and address section at the back which can be used for doctors, dentists, and important information which you can access immediately.

 - Try to get out of the habit of writing things down on bits of paper.
 Once lost, you’ll be hard pressed to remember what you wrote down.
 In addition, write clearly.
 Sometimes we are in such a hurry we tend to use anagrams or codes.
 Ensure what you record is readable, in case someone else has to check an item for you.

-Time is important to everyone.
+Why are time management techniques for women so important?
 It is a basic and important component in how we conduct our business; our lives, and even our free time.
 It should not be wasted nor squandered; but used for preparing our daily routines; our work habits; and our family responsibilities.